bsdimp/mk211bsd/STATUS.md

 than the new file. nm.c was moved, so we know the old and the new version.
 Let's start there.

-nm.c, after the patch is unapplied, has the following:
+Let's turn our attention to nm.c.
+After patch 160 is unapplied, nm.c has the
+following:

     static	char sccsid[] = "@(#)nm.c 4.7 5/19/86";